Covid-19: UP’s Gautam Buddha Nagar, Ghaziabad districts ban large gatherings

 The restriction will be in place till April 30 in Gautam Buddha Nagar and till May 10 in Ghaziabad.

 Restrictions under Section 144 of the Criminal Procedure Code, which bars gatherings of more than four people, were imposed in Uttar Pradesh’s Gautam Buddha Nagar district from Wednesday till April 30, according to a police order issued on Thursday.
-This came a day after Ghaziabad District Magistrate Ajay Shankar Pandey had also issued orders to prevent gatherings till May 10, reported ANI.
+This came a day after Ghaziabad District Magistrate Ajay Shankar Pandey also issued orders to prevent gatherings till May 10, reported ANI.

-The curbs were put in place as a precautionary measure to contain the spread of the coronavirus as well as in view of upcoming festivals.
+The curbs were put in place as a precautionary measure to contain the spread of the coronavirus, especially in view of upcoming festivals.

 Ashutosh Dwivedi, the additional deputy commissioner of police (law and order) in Gautam Buddha Nagar, said in the order that no one will be allowed to hold protests, processions and road blockades.
 “No firearms will be allowed inside any government or private office during the period,” the order said.
 “People who have been provided with armed security personnel by the government will ensure that their gunners stay out of offices.”

-Further, people will also not be allowed to engage in celebratory firing during ceremonies and drink alcohol in public.
+People will also not be allowed to engage in celebratory firing during ceremonies and drink alcohol in public.
 The police officer also advised people to maintain physical distancing norms and use masks.

-Festivals such as Holi, Good Friday, Maharishi Kashyap Jayanti, Navratri, and Ambedkar Jayanti, among others coincide during the period when the restrictions will be in place.
+Festivals such as Holi, Good Friday, Maharishi Kashyap Jayanti, Navratri, and Ambedkar Jayanti coincide during the period when the restrictions will be in place.
 “During these occasions, the chances of anti-social elements attempting to disrupt law and order cannot be ruled out,” Dwivedi added.

 In Ghaziabad, face covers or masks were made mandatory for entering multiplexes, theatres, hotels, restaurants, schools, colleges, and other educational institutions.